newrelic/newrelic-browser-agent/README.md

 ## Disclaimers

-The session replay library shipping as part of the browser agent is not turned on by default.
+* The session replay feature is not turned on by default.
 For information on the use of this feature, see [Session Replay](#session-replay)
+* As part of the improvement efforts around our SPA capabilities, the `createTracer` API has been [deprecated](https://docs.newrelic.com/eol/2024/04/eol-04-24-24-createtracer/).
+Please engage in removing usage of that library.
+If tracking task duration, we recommend utilizing the generic browser performance mark and measure APIs, which will gain native detection support from the agent in a future update.

 ## Support